PACK LIGHT FOR THE DAY

---The Paro Festival, also known as Paro Tsechu, is one of Bhutan’s most vibrant and significant religious festivals.
+The Paro Festival, also known as Paro Tsechu, is one of Bhutan’s most vibrant and significant religious festivals.
 Held annually in the picturesque Paro Valley, this festival typically takes place in the spring, attracting both locals and international visitors.
 It’s also a time for socialising, dressing up, and sharing meals.
-Bhutanese families come in their finest silk ghos and kiras, the tradiional dress adding to the vibrant to the colourful costumes.
+Bhutanese families come in their finest silk ghos and kiras, the traditional dress adding to the vibrant to the colourful costumes.

 Stalls selling local snacks, textiles, and religious items line the festival grounds.
 Try ema datshi (chilli and cheese stew) or sip on a warm suja (butter tea) as you take it all in.